ClusterHQ/flocker/docs/introduction/index.rst

 * Saratoga Speed
 * Local storage using our ZFS driver (currently Experimental)

-Configuration details for each of the supported backends can be found in the :ref:`Configuring the Nodes and Storage Backends<agent-yml>` topic.
+Configuration details for each of the backends can be found in the :ref:`Configuring the Nodes and Storage Backends<agent-yml>` topic.

+..
+XXX FLOC 3144 - add a link here to the instructions on how to create your own backend driver